RobertoBochet/IoT-challenges/challenge-3/README.md

 So, we find 16 connections messages.

-*NB.
-We can notice that some connections are probably started from the same client*
+*n.b. some connections could be started from the same client*

 **The answer is 16**